 Planning ahead for future events will not only help you feel more in control, but it can help with your budgeting too.
 Is there a cupcake party in March and boxes of cake mix go on clearance in November?
 You'll know to stock up and hold onto those supplies until they're needed.
 Kids are going camping on the class trip in April?
 Start looking now for used supplies in good condition instead of buying all new at the last minute.
 With foresight and planning, you can avoid major headaches and expenses down the line!

 Create the perfect learning space.

 Our kids may be spending more time than ever doing their learning at home.
 Now is the perfect time to collaborate with them to find the best space in the house to facilitate their studies, and set it up exactly how they would like it.
-If you have the space in your house, you can invest in a child size desk and bookshelf and decorate with a calendar, white board, clock, and organization for school and craft supplies.
+If you have the space in your house, you can invest in a child-size desk and bookshelf and decorate it with a calendar, whiteboard, clock, and organization for school and craft supplies.
 But there's no need to get so fancy.
 The important factor to remember is that the study space is dedicated to your child's education.
-If they're working with an afterschool program over the computer, make sure they have access to their handouts and a way to easily connect with their teacher via laptop or desktop.
 Keep the space free of clutter.
 If utilizing the family dining room table, make sure that the seat reserved for your child never becomes overwhelmed with dirty dishes, newspaper circulars, or groceries.
-When things are uncertain, our children need a sense of stability and ownership.
 Their education should not feel like an inconvenience or an afterthought.

 So, do you feel prepared for the school year?
 Need some extra help?
 Best Brains is here for you.
-From child-friendly content on YouTube, to free weekly workbooks, to live tutoring sessions with board-certified teachers, Best Brains can help your family to Be Your Best!
-Click here to learn more.
+From a variety of class options at your local center to child-friendly content on YouTube, Best Brains can help your family to Be Your Best!
+Click here to learn more!